 Below are some simple properties that guide our code generation process.
-We use the term "physical register(s)" to refer to the machine registers and "physical location" to refer to some location on the machine, either in a physical register or in memory.
+We use the term "physical register(s)" to refer to the registers that exist on the machine we are generating machine code for.
+We use the term "physical location" to refer to some location on the machine, either in a physical register or in memory.
+The memory that is used for virtual registers is contained in a run-time stack, which contains additional information.